-(a) State license and permits required.
+(a) State licensure and permits as required.
+A person or entity shall not engage in the commercial cultivation of cannabis

-A person or entity shall not engage in the commercial cultivation of cannabis without first obtaining a Lake County minor or major use permit, a state cannabis cultivation license, and applicable permits, such as from Department of Cannabis Control, Department of Food and Agriculture, Department of Pesticide Regulation, Department of Fish and Wildlife, The State Water Resources Control Board, Board of Forestry and Fire Protection, Central Valley or North Coast Regional Water Quality Control Board, Department of Public Health, and Department of Consumer Affairs, as appropriate.

-(b) Notification to the Bureau of Cannabis Control

-The Department shall notify the Bureau of Cannabis Control and/or CalCannabis Cultivation Licensing Division upon revocation of any local license, permit, or authorization for a permittee to engage in commercial cannabis activity within the local jurisdiction.

-- (c) Records - a.
+- Should there be a delay in the State's issuance of a state (b) cannabis cultivation license, which delay is solely caused by the State, the applicant may be granted a minor or major use permit if all other applicable State permits have been obtained.
+When said minor or major use permit is granted by the County, the permittee shall be deemed authorized by the County of Lake to engage in cannabis cultivation operations in the County of Lake.
+In all such cases of State licensing delay where a minor or major use permit is granted, said minor or major use permit shall be reviewed one (1) year after its issuance if the permittee has not already submitted proof of state licensure within that time.
+If the permittee is unable to provide proof of a valid state cannabis cultivation license at the time of that one-year review, the County minor or major use permit may be subject to review and action, up to and including, revocation.
+For purposes of this provision, a delay is solely caused by the State if the license applicant has submitted an application to the State deemed to be complete and has no compliance conditions outstanding that would preclude the State's issuance of a cannabis cultivation license.
+Nothing in this provision is intended in any way to supplant or be contrary to the licensing requirements of State law. - (c) The Department shall notify the Bureau of Cannabis Control and/or Cal Cannabis Cultivation Licensing Division upon revocation of any local license, permit, or authorization for a permittee to engage in commercial cannabis activity within the local jurisdiction. - (d) Records - a.
 An applicant shall keep accurate records of commercial cannabis activity. - b.
 All records related to commercial cannabis activity as defined by the state licensing authorities shall be maintained for a minimum of seven years. - c.
 The County may examine the books and records of an applicant and inspect the premises of a permittee when the County deems necessary to perform its duties under this division.
 All inspections shall be conducted during standard business hours of the permitted facility or at any other reasonable time.

-- Applicants shall keep records identified by the County on the premises of the location permitted.
+- d.
+Applicants shall keep records identified by the County on the premises of the location permitted.
 The County may make any examination of the records of any applicant.
 Applicants shall also provide and deliver copies of such documents to the County upon request. - e.
-An applicant, or its agent or employee, that refuses, impedes, obstructs, or interferes with an inspection of the premises or records of the applicant pursuant to this section, has engaged in a violation of this article. - (d) Applicant
+An applicant, or its agent or employee, that refuses, impedes, obstructs, or interferes with an inspection of the premises or records of the applicant pursuant to this section, has engaged in a violation of this article. - (e) Applicant